Low Vision Rehabilitation Occupational Therapy

 • Increase communication awareness

-Occupational therapists assess your home environment, the activities you carry out.
-The therapist identifies your strength and weakness that prevent you from participating in daily activities.
-The therapy suggests various strategies and practices that help you use your other senses to compensate vision loss.
-These strategies may include falls prevention, use of assistive technology, etc.
+Occupational therapists assess your home environment and the activities you carry out.
+The therapist identifies your strengths and weaknesses that prevent you from participating in daily activities.
+The therapy suggests various strategies and practices that help you use your other senses to compensate for vision loss.
+These strategies may include falls prevention, the use of assistive technology, etc.

-People with vision loss have some usable vision, but their vision is not sufficient to perform daily activities.
-The role of occupational therapists is to enable these vision impaired patients to participate in productive activities.
+People with vision loss retain some usable vision, but it is insufficient to perform daily activities.
+The role of occupational therapists is to enable these vision-impaired patients to participate in productive activities.

 Once you enter into low vision occupational rehabilitation therapy, physicians here will: